Huh. That’s new…

 I have three of them working at present, in settings that (since I believe they were originally intended only for house trailers and RVs but could well be wrong) they weren’t really designed for but serve in quite well.
 Given the relative mortality rate of bypass versus single regulators, though, I’d say the average user is better off using a single regulator if it’s not going to be a big deal when a propane bottle sucks dry…

 …but it’s definitely worth the additional complexity when it’s important that the gas keep flowing.
 This particular regulator, with its tiny BBQ bottles, is at Ian’s propane station.
 If one of those bottles sucks dry it’s probably going to be while I’m taking a shower and though that would be annoying rather than disastrous, re-pressurizing the 300-odd feet of pipe to get the tankless water heater working again is a time-consuming hassle I never want to repeat.
 So whenever I go by I pay close attention to whether the indicator is green or red, telling me there’s an empty bottle.
-I use those little bottles because the station is in a fairly remote location involving a rocky slope and that’s all the bottle the old one-legged guy wants to schlep back and forth.
+I use those little bottles because the station is in a fairly remote spot involving a rocky slope and that’s all the bottle the old one-legged guy wants to schlep back and forth.

 This doesn’t happen very often…During yesterday’s water run I noticed that an oldish water bottle was leaking from its top rather more than was quite right.